Alonso-del-Arte/testing-framework/CONTRIBUTING.md

-This project will probably be open to Hacktoberfest 2023.
+This project won't be open to Hacktoberfest 2023, might be open to Hacktoberfest 2024.

-# Guidelines for Hacktoberfest 2023 Contributors
+# Guidelines for Hacktoberfest 2024 Contributors

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in